roitraining/gemini-enterprise-in-action-plays/4-building-agents-for-gemini-enterprise/4-scheduling-agents-for-autonomous-workflows/scheduling-agents-for-autonomous-workflows.md

 - Configure a recurring execution schedule with a specific prompt.
 - Test a scheduled agent before its first automatic run using the Preview function.
 - Monitor scheduled agent runs in the chat history.
-- Maintain your scheduled agent by refreshing credentials.

 ## Scenario